Bear Creek (San Francisquito Creek tributary): Watershed

 The Bear Creek mainstem is formed by the confluence of Bear Gulch Creek and West Union Creek near the intersection of Kings Mountain Road and Highway 84 in Woodside, California.
-The candelabra pattern of the numerous creeks and gulches that culminate in Bear Creek formed due to the motion of the San Andreas fault.
+The candelabra pattern of the numerous creeks and gulches that culminate in Bear Creek formed due to the motion of the San Andreas Fault.
 West Union Creek originates in the Phleger Estate, now part of the San Francisco State Fish and Game Refuge.
 The other Bear Creek tributaries flow through numerous additional public lands including Huddart County Park, Teague Hill Regional Open Space Preserve, and the northern edge of Wunderlich County Park.
+Dry Creek, totally within Woodside, flows south-east along Cañada road.
 The Bear Creek watershed drains 13 sqmi.

 Water diverted from the creek at Woodside Diversion Dam and Lower Bear Gulch Creek Diversion Dam is stored in Bear Gulch Reservoir and provides as much about 20% of Woodside's drinking water, rising to 50% in the winter months, with the balance coming from Hetch Hetchy.
 It also supplies water to residents of Menlo Park, Atherton, and Portola Valley.
-The Woodside Diversion Damwas built around 1840 as a grist mill and is located within the 1,200-plus acre California Water Service Company watershed, and there is a second diversion taken from the lower portion of Bear Gulch Creek near Manzanita Road in Woodside.The California Water Service purchased the Bear Gulch Water Co. from the University of California in 1936.
+The Woodside Diversion Dam was built around 1840 as a grist mill and is located within the 1,200-plus acre California Water Service Company watershed, and there is a second diversion taken from the lower portion of Bear Gulch Creek near Manzanita Road in Woodside.The California Water Service purchased the Bear Gulch Water Co. from the University of California in 1936.
 Precessor water companies include Arroyo de La Presa (1863), Corte Madera Water Co.
 (1863-1873), Menlo Park Water Company (1873-1889) and Bear Gulch Water Company (1889-1936).

 Ecology

-In the Bear Creek sub-basin of the San Francisquito Creek watershed, adult steelhead (Oncorhynchus mykiss) migrate from the Bay to the freshwater streams of Bear, West Union, and Bear Gulch Creeks to spawn.
+In the Bear Creek sub-basin of the San Francisquito Creek watershed, adult steelhead (Oncorhynchus mykiss) migrate from the Bay to the freshwater streams of mainstem Bear creek, and its West Union, Bear Gulch and Dry Creek tributaries to spawn.
 They are listed as a threatened species under the Endangered Species Act.
 Steelhead smolt spend the first two years of their lives in freshwater, requiring perennial streams, or at least pools, to survive.
 The anomalously low gradient of the channel of West Union Creek is also related to the fault and creates high quality steelhead habitat, as do the numerous seeps and springs along the fault.
 The permanent pools created by these seeps and springs are crucial to the survival of steelhead young.

 In a 2001 report thirty four barriers to trout migration were identified within Bear Creek and its West Union Creek, Bear Gulch, Squealer Gulch, and McGarvey Gulch tributaries.
 That report identified the culvert for McGarvey Gulch creek at the Richards Road crossing in Huddart County Park as a significant migration barrier for adult and juvenile steelhead and was reconstructed with funds from the State Department of Transportation's San Francisco Bay Salmonid Habitat Restoration Fund.